-Contentious Compliance: Dissent and Repression under International Human Rights Law.
-Book (with Courtenay R. Conrad).
-Forthcoming March 2019 with Oxford University Press.
+Contentious Compliance: Dissent and Repression under International Human Rights Law (with Courtenay R. Conrad).
+2019.
+Oxford University Press.

 Website with details, highlights, and incoming information about the book manuscript

 Add it to your “To-Read” bookshelf on Goodreads